International Graduate Admissions

 |Summer Applications||February 1st||May 15th|

 The graduate programs at the University of West Georgia set their own requirements needed for admission.
 As such, please review the admission information listed on the Program Page of the program to which you intend to apply.

 Submit official transcripts from each college or university you have attended with a valid Foreign Credential Evaluation for all course work not awarded by a recognized institution holding United States accreditation.
 The evaluation service of your choice must belong to the National Association of Credential Evaluation Services (NACES) or Association of International Credential Evaluators, Inc (AICE).
-Common providers under these umbrella organization are World Education Service (WES) or Josef Silny and Associates.
+Common providers under these umbrella organization are World Education Service (WES) or Josef Silny and Associates or Spantran.
 All evaluations must be course-by-course, with a GPA conversion.

 - Applicants to the College of Education must have their evaluation completed by one of the 5 approved agencies listed on the Georgia Professional Standards Commission website.